drivly/perf.do/README.md

 # perf.do

-Measure Performance with Durable Objects
+Measure Performance of a backend API or website with `perf.do/:url`

 <https://perf.do/ctx.do>